 Firstly it’s not really a bus, it’s actually a colectivo from Tulum to Punta Allen in Sian Ka’an.
 You catch it close to the ADO station in Tulum and unless you are planning on staying over in Punta Allen for a night or two I really wouldn’t recommend this option.
 I also would absolutely not recommend this option during the rainy season as the road between Tulum and Punta Allen is extremely unreliable and often gets totally washed out.

-So, unless you fancy spending hours of your life squished in a collective that has broken down, or is unable to pass a washed-out road, give this a miss.
+So, unless you fancy spending hours of your life squished in a collective that has broken down, or is unable to pass a washed-out road, give this a miss. especially right now in 2021 transport by collective to here is much more restricted than ever.

 However, if you really want to go to Punta Allen and are on a backpackers budget then this might be your only option.
 From Punta Allen, you will be able to book a Sian Ka’an boat tour for the next day so you can see the reserve.